-The AW and WM methods were developed using a machine learning model known as random forest.
-Random forest models are increasingly common in the environmental sciences because of their superior performance in handling complex relationships among indicators used to predict classifications (Cutler et al. 2007).
-In some cases, a random forest model can be simplified into a decision tree or table (e.g., Nadeau et al. 2015, Mazor et al. 2021c); however, that was not possible for the AW or WM models.
+because of their superior performance in handling complex relationships among indicators used to predict classifications (Cutler et al. 2007).
+In some cases, a random forest model can be simplified into a decision tree or table (e.g., Nadeau et al. 2015, Mazor et al. 2021); however, that was not possible for the GP model.
 To obtain a flow classification for an individual assessment reach, there is an open-access, user-friendly web application for entering indicator data and running the region-specific random forest model.
 No data entered into the web application are visible to or stored by the EPA or any other agency.